Jeff Campbell (Virginia politician)

 Jeffrey Lynn Campbell (born September 17, 1966) is an American politician from Virginia.
-A member of the Republican Party, Campbell is the member of the Virginia House of Delegates for the 6th district.
+A member of the Republican Party, Campbell served as a member of the Virginia House of Delegates for the 6th district.
 He is from Saltville, Virginia.
 He also teaches state and local government law at the Appalachian School of Law.

 In 2021, Campbell was one of three Republicans who voted to abolish Virginia's death penalty.

+Campbell resigned in July 2023 to assume a judicial appointment.